Samsung announced the brand new Samsung Galaxy Book S today at the same time as the much talked about Samsung Galaxy Note 10 phones.

 Other than that it also has typical high-end 2-in-1 tablet specs and sensors like hall sensor, light sensor, fingerprint reader, AKG stereo speakers with Dolby Atmos, Wi-Fi 5, Bluetooth 5.0, a USB C port, and a mix of location sensors depending on the region in which it’s bought.

 It only has a single 720p front camera though.
 The two color options are called Earthy Gold and Mercury Gray, with OS options of Windows 10 Home or Windows 10 Pro.
-Launch of the Samsung Galaxy Book S is currently only announced as fall in select markets.
+Launch of the Samsung Galaxy Book S is currently only announced as fall in select markets, but my guess is that it’ll launch in South Korea first at the end of 2019, then in Western not before 2020.

 – Tom Bowen